 - Add life to your quiz, tap on their emotional buttons.

 - Make them feel happy, proud, wanted – they’ll agree with you and connect better.

 The perks of leveraging emotions can be very powerful, and it’s how you do it that matters.

 Your quiz should keep to the same branding and design as your main site to boost your quiz conversion rate.

 The highest conversions occur when your customers don’t even notice a difference in design from your main site to your lead magnet quiz.

 Branding is a personality – “who you are” as a brand and you want potential quiz-takers to associate your quiz and your brand as ONE entity (not two!) early on.

 - images you use in your quiz cover, questions and answers.

-Designing your content to be easily identifiable as part of your brand increases trust and in turn, lead generation.
+Designing your content to be easily identifiable as part of your brand increases trust and in turn, generates leads.

 Construct Appeal and Excitement